 Chanterelle mushrooms are available in the fall, and they have a citrusy aroma and smell vaguely of apricots.

-Bolete mushrooms, also known as porcini and cep mushrooms, are delicious in this soup, too.
+Bolete mushrooms, also known as cep or porcini mushrooms, are delicious in this soup, too.
 They have a classic mushroom shape and a faun-colored cap.

-Lobster mushrooms work well too, but you'll need to add more broth and extend the cooking time because they tend toward toughness.
+Lobster mushrooms work well, too, but you'll need to extend the cooking time because they tend toward toughness.

-Hen of the woods grow in frilly, spanning clumps.
-They're delicious mushrooms, but also medicinal too.
+Hen of the woods grows in frilly, spanning clumps.
+They're delicious mushrooms but also medicinal too.

-Shiitake, cremini, button, and other domestic mushrooms also work in this recipe if you can't find wild mushrooms.
+Shiitake, cremini, button, and other domestic mushrooms also work in this recipe if you can't find or aren't comfortable cooking with wild mushrooms.

-- Use a variety of mushrooms for the best flavor.
-Each variety of mushrooms brings a unique flavor to the soup.
-Using a variety means that your soup will have a deeper and more complex flavor than if you used a single type of mushroom.
+- Use a combination of mushrooms for the best flavor.
+Each variety brings a unique flavor to the soup - improving its depth of flavor and complexity.

-- Large, tough mushrooms need more time to cook, and they may need more liquid, too, to make up for the increase in cook time.
-Lobster and similar mushrooms will take longer to soften than chanterelles and other delicate varieties.
+- Certain varieties need more time to cook, and they may need more liquid, too, to make up for the increase in cooking time.
+Lobster mushrooms will take longer to soften than chanterelles and other delicate varieties.

 - Add the cream at the very end.
-If you add it too soon, the cream will taste overcooked instead of fresh, and it may separate.
+If you add it too soon, the cream will taste overcooked instead of fresh and may separate.